HEIWA-IT/git/git_cheat_sheet.md

 2. Define the user email associate to all commit operations
 `$ git config --global user.email "[email]"`

-3. Activate the colorisation in the command line output
+3. Activate the colorization in the command line output
 `$ git config --global color.ui auto`

 4. Each previous operation can be done specifically for each of your local repository.